divineniiquaye/flight-routing/README.md

 Output ↤[Response]- Router ↤ Middleware 1 ↤ ... ↤ Middleware N ↤ [Response]
 ```

-We using using [laminas-stratigility](https://github.com/laminas/laminas-stratigility) to allow better and saver middleware usage. install [laminas-stratigility](https://github.com/zendframework/laminas-stratigility) via composer:
+We using using [laminas-stratigility] to allow better and saver middleware usage.

+run this in command line if the package has not be added.

 ```bash
 composer require laminas/laminas-stratigility